-- [35] In implementing this section during the pandemic, Parliament clearly wanted to insist on the Commission's power to verify that a claimant taking a course, program of instruction, or training was entitled to EI benefits, even after the payment of benefits. - [36] I find that the Commission exercised its discretion within the parameters that Parliament established during the pandemic. - [37] In light of the above factors, I find that the General Division made an error when it decided that the Commission had not exercised its power judicially and, as a result, could not retroactively determine that the Claimant was not entitled to EI benefits. - [38] This means that I am justified in intervening.
+[35] In implementing this section during the pandemic, Parliament clearly wanted to insist on the Commission's power to verify that a claimant taking a course, program of instruction, or training was entitled to EI benefits, even after the payment of benefits.

+[36] I find that the Commission exercised its discretion within the parameters set by Parliament during the pandemic.

+[37] Considering the above factors, I find that the General Division made an error in deciding that the Commission had not exercised its power judicially and therefore could not retroactively determine that the Claimant was not entitled to EI benefits.

+[38] This means that I am justified in intervening.